-I have collated the similar virtues of unwavering purpose, resilience and self-discipline as another powerful force at work within the life of this results oriented leader.
+I have collated the similar virtues of unwavering purpose, resilience, and self-discipline as another powerful force at work within the life of this results-oriented leader.
 Despite the pressure brought to bear by outside governments and forces represented in Western human rights groups, he has remained resolute that what Rwanda needs more right now than political and ideological freedom is security and that is best established in an autocratic style of government.
 Kagame said, “Some people keep making stupid and unfair noises about us.
 They don’t know what we prevented from happening.
-That it did not happen is what they should really be trying to tell people” (p 328).
-His and his governments resilience is exemplified in the legend of living in the inhospitable Virunga mountains for two years while they battled the French backed army of Habyarimana and marched on foot, carrying munitions on shoulders, into Kigali in 1994 to liberate the nation gripped by demonic hatred.
-His fighters were a well-trained and highly disciplined army and the discipline came from Paul’s self-discipline and flowed down the ranks, creating what some have considered to be the “the best-educated guerrilla army in history” p83.
-This strict disciplinary code included eleven capital offenses like murder, rape, violent robbery, desertion, and acts “intended to disrupt, destroy, divert or otherwise work to the detriment of the Front” (p83).
-These same honourable morals have permeated into the government today where corruption is seen as a drain on progress, a cancer to be forcefully eliminated and something this strong leader has no qualms enforcing as is evidenced by the fact that he confiscated luxury motor vehicles of government officials, closed down restaurants and schools for not having adequate hygiene and maintains a watchful eye on the net worth of 4000 government officials to ensure they do not milk the system for private gain.
-He has strong dislike of nepotism and none of his family is employed in government or businesses that stand to profit by such unhealthy alliances.
+That it did not happen is what they should really be trying to tell people” (p.
+328).
+His and his government’s resilience is exemplified in the legend of living in the inhospitable Virunga mountains for two years while they battled the French-backed army of Habyarimana and marched on foot, carrying munitions on shoulders, into Kigali in 1994 to liberate the nation gripped by demonic hatred.
+His fighters were a well-trained and highly disciplined army and the discipline came from Paul’s self-discipline and flowed down the ranks, creating what some have considered being the “the best-educated guerrilla army in history” p83.
+This strict disciplinary code included eleven capital offenses like murder, rape, violent robbery, desertion, and acts “intended to disrupt, destroy, divert or otherwise work to the detriment of the Front” (p.
+83).
+These same honorable morals have permeated into the government today where corruption is seen as a drain on progress, cancer to be forcefully eliminated and something this strong leader has no qualms enforcing as is evidenced by the fact that he confiscated luxury motor vehicles of government officials, closed down restaurants and schools for not having adequate hygiene and maintains a watchful eye on the net worth of 4000 government officials to ensure they do not milk the system for private gain.
+He has a strong dislike of nepotism and none of his family is employed in government or businesses that stand to profit by such unhealthy alliances.

-His work ethic is super-human, and people find it hard to keep up with him (p325).
+His work ethic is super-human, and people find it hard to keep up with him (p.
+325).
 He has zero tolerance for poor results of those who work for him in government.
-He admits that work is priority in is life (p325) even before family or acquisition of knowledge, health or human friendships.
-“It’s all right to fail to succeed, but not to fail to try” (p325).
+He admits that work is a priority in is life (p.
+325) even before family or acquisition of knowledge, health, or human friendships.
+“It’s all right to fail to succeed, but not to fail to try” (p.
+325).
 This together with his keen intellect, as evidenced by his excelling as a secret service agent in Uganda, and his understanding of human nature, as evidenced by an understanding that a motivated and politically knowledgeable soldier will fight with more engagement than one filled with pure hatred; has resulted in a level of competence that is very hard to match by any political opponent.
-He explains and discusses his vision with his followers as evidenced by his many speeches to the country which call for an engagement in his Vision 2020 program for Rwanda.
-He has the understanding to recognize that security is a foundational right of a society and something the government must provide.
+He explains and discusses his vision with his followers as evidenced by his many speeches to the country which call for engagement in his Vision 2020 program for Rwanda.
+He has the understanding to recognize that security is a foundational right of society and something the government must provide.